u-blox/ubxlib/common/sock/test/echo_server/readme.md

 # Introduction
-This folder contains the source code for the UDP portion of a `go` based echo server and the associated certificates generated for use against a publicly accessible installation at `ciot.it-sgn.u-blox.com`.
-It is based up on the AWS FreeRTOS TCP/secure portion which can be found here:
+This folder contains the source code for the UDP portion of a `go` based echo server and the certificates for use against a secure TCP echo server.
+The UDP echo server is based upon the AWS FreeRTOS TCP/secure echo server implementation which can be found here:

 https://github.com/aws/amazon-freertos/tree/master/tools/echo_server

-The UDP and non-secure TCP echo servers are run as well as the secure TCP echo server.
+A UDP echo server using this `go` code, plus a TCP echo server and a secure TCP echo server using the AWS FreeRTOS `go` code and the certificates, are running on a publicly accessible server `ubxlib.it-sgn.u-blox.com`.

 # Installation
 The [README.md](https://github.com/aws/amazon-freertos/tree/master/tools/echo_server/README.md) at the above link was used to install TCP and secure TCP versions of the echo server.
 The certificates generated for the secure TCP echo server can be dound in the `certs` directory.
 Then `echo-server.go` was copied and adapted to form `echo-server-udp.go`.

 The running echo servers can be found at the following addresses:

-UDP:        `ciot.it-sgn.u-blox.com:5050`
+- UDP:        `ubxlib.it-sgn.u-blox.com:5050`
-TCP:        `ciot.it-sgn.u-blox.com:5055`
+- TCP:        `ubxlib.it-sgn.u-blox.com:5055`
-Secure TCP: `ciot.it-sgn.u-blox.com:5060`
+- Secure TCP: `ubxlib.it-sgn.u-blox.com:5060`